-Fortify recommends that your COBOL source code files have extensions .CBL, .cbl, .COB or .cob.
-Therefore, there is no need to manage extension specification from the command line as described in "Translating COBOL Source Files Without File Extensions" on the next page and "Specifying Files and Directories" on page 130.
+Fortify strongly recommends that your COBOL source code files have extensions .CBL, .cbl, .COB, or .cob.
+If your source code files do not have extensions or have non-standard extensions, you must follow the instructions in "Translating COBOL Source Files Without File Extensions" on the next page and "Translating COBOL Source Files with Arbitrary File Extensions" on the next page.